MockingbirdME/game_md/Dev's D20 version/core rules.md

 2. If damage type is penetrating and the total amount of damage is less than the character's *armor value* change the damage type to concussive.
 3. Reduce the damage by the character's *resistance* for the specific type of damage.
 4. If the character has the *weakness* trait for the damage type double the remaining damage.
-4. If the remaining damage is greater than zero reduce and equalt to or less than the character's *toughness*, reduce the damage to one.
+4. If the remaining damage is greater than zero reduce and equal to or less than the character's *toughness*, reduce the damage to one.
 5. Inflict the a number of wounds to the character equal to the remaining damage.

 ## Suffering From Damage